 Did you know that Lisbon enjoys at least 300 days of sunshine all year round?
-That’s one of the reasons why so many of us decided to live here and now call Portugal our home.
+That’s one of the reasons why so many remote workers decided to live here and now call Portugal their home.

 In this short guide, Kasia Triantafelo, our Head of Community, is sharing some of her favorite places in this fascinating city that she can’t wait to welcome you to!

 Note: This isn’t your standard city guide.
 You can find plenty of resources on Lisbon on the Internet.
 This is a personal guide from someone who’s been and lived here.

 Once a manufacturing site for a thread and fabric company (in 1846), this industrial area was then occupied by several companies, to be abandoned and considered an isolated part of the city.
 It was finally rediscovered and returned to the city as the LxFactory complex.

 Today, the LxFactory is home to more than 200 businesses ranging from cafés, restaurants, design houses, show-rooms, shops, offices, commercial spaces, and other projects that link directly to the space’s unique cultural and artistic standing.
 Great for strolling around and shopping for unique gifts!

 Ferry ride from Cais do Sodre to Cacilhas & Almada

 Right from the Cais do Sodre ferry station, you can jump on a passenger boat that takes you to Almada and Cacilhas – two towns on the opposite bank of the Tagus River from Lisbon.